Uploaded image for project: 'JDK'

 Goals

-• Allow all garbage collectors to work smoothly with the AOT cache from Project Leyden.
+• Allow all garbage collectors to work smoothly with the AOT cache introduced by Project Leyden.

 Motivation